dask/dask/docs/source/scheduling-state.rst

     but does exert some subtle influence that does significantly shape the long term performance of the cluster.

-* **ready:** ``deque(key)``

-    A deque of keys that are ready to run now but haven't yet been sent to a worker to run.
-These keys show no affinity to any particular worker and so can be run equally well by anyone.
-This is a common pool of tasks.

-* **stacks:** ``{worker: [keys]}``:

-    Keys that are ready to run and show some affinity to a particular worker.
-    These keys typically have dependencies that are known to be on that worker or have user-defined restrictions that require them to run on certain nodes.
-A worker pulls from this stack first before taking tasks from the common pool of ``ready`` tasks.

 * **processing:** ``{worker: {key: cost}}``:

-    Keys that are currently running on a worker.
+    Keys that are currently allocated to a worker.
 This is keyed by worker address and contains the expected cost in seconds of running that task.

 * **rprocessing:** ``{key: {worker}}``: